peterjmartinson/writing/DistractedFortune/20250107_EmailList/new_draft.md

 Nope.
 You need another plugin to capture the emails.

-Plugin three - something that captures emails into a list.
+Plugin number three or four - something that captures emails into a list.

-Nightmare if you're doing this in chunks.
+And that's a nightmare if you're doing this in chunks.

 Luckily, I found a shortcut, at least if you're on [Wordpress](LINK).
 Probably other blogging platforms have similar tools.

 That shortcut is called [Jetpack](LINK).
 You probably know Jetpack as the app that keeps track of how many people visit your site every day.
-Or, it's the annoying thing you need to get to while setting up your initial blog, switches for speeding up the site or whatever.
+Or, it's the annoying thing you need to handle while setting up your initial blog, switches for speeding up the site or whatever.

 But Jetpack has the ability to both capture subscriber email addresses, and to email newsletters to those subscribers.
 The main function of Jetpack's newsletter is to alert your subscribers to new blog posts.
-Other plugins can do email campaigns or other email-only things, but I found a way to arrange things so you can make an actual newsletter.
+Other plugins can do special email campaigns or other email-only things, but I found a way to arrange things so you can make an actual newsletter.

 It's not perfect, but it's free.
 Which is pretty close.

-## How to set up your first newsletter
+## Your First Newsletter

-Here are a few steps you can use to get your own Wordpress-Jetpack email capture system set up.
+Here's how I set up my newsletter-email-capture system.

 1. Find Jetpack in the wp-admin dashboard